Maria Burns Ortiz

 Maria frequently presents on educational games, diversity in tech and women-led entrepreneurship.
 In 2016, she was an invited speaker on entrepreneurship at White House’s “United State of Women” summit.
 In 2017, the National Latina Business Women Association – Los Angeles presented her with its Rising/Emerging Star Award.

-She also co-founded Evrybit, a mobile multimedia publishing app, for which she currently serves in an advisory capacity.
+She also co-founded Evrybit, a mobile multimedia publishing app.

 A graduate of New York University, Maria lives in Santa Monica with her husband and three young children.